mcnees/LaTeX-Graph-Paper/README.md

 # LaTeX-Graph-Paper
 Make your own quadrille, graph, hex, etc. paper!
 Uses the [PGF/TikZ](https://en.wikipedia.org/wiki/PGF/TikZ) package for LaTeX, which should be part of any modern TeX installation.
 All colors and spacing are customizable.

+Once you clone or download the repo, simply run latex twice on the file "graph paper.tex" to produce a pdf.
+From the command line, type:

+    pdflatex "graph paper.tex"

-First, clone or download the repo.
-There are some example .tex files in the [examples directory](./examples/) to help get you started.
+There are more example .tex files in the [examples directory](./examples/) to help get you started with customization.
 Each tex file has an almost-empty body, with a `\usepackage` statement that you can customize.
 For example, [engineer-pad.tex](./examples/engineer-pad.tex) looks like this: